covcom/300CEM/Weeks_(old)/Week_07_Testing/README.md

     ![](.md_images/folder.png)

-4. Click to open ExampleUnitTests.java, what you'll see is the following
+3. Double-click to open ExampleUnitTests.java, what you'll see is the following

     ```java
     import org.junit.Test;